 Verb types in English with examples

-Verbs take on the role of an action word in sentences and are a major part of any language, next to nouns.
-They tell us what the subject (that is, a noun or pronoun) is doing, and are thus indispensable.
+Verbs take on the role of an action word in sentences.
+They are a major part of any language, next to nouns.
+They tell us what the subject (that is, a noun or pronoun) is doing.
+They are considered indispensable.

 As you will see in this section, there are many types of verbs!